chriniko13/search-ads-service/README.md

 #### TODOS
-* Use `Hazelcast(https://hazelcast.com/)` or `Atomix(https://atomix.io/)` for having distributed in memory data structures (due to the fact our service is stateful, we keep track of visited client activity (for a specified time - time-to-live policy - expiration period) in order to fire ad events in a more proper manner) in case we want to scale and have more than one running instance of our service.
+* Use `Hazelcast(https://hazelcast.com/)` or `Atomix(https://atomix.io/)` for having distributed in memory data structures (due to the fact our service is stateful, we keep track of visited client activity (for a specified time - time-to-live policy - expiration period) in order to fire ad events in a more proper manner) in case we want to scale and have more than one running instance of our service and not use sticky-session in load-balancer.